kbilsted/WhitespaceWarrior/README.md

 ```

-Here is a short summary of what kind of whitespace that is cleaned up:
+Here is a short summary of what kind of white space that is cleaned up:

 * Empty lines around `{` and `}`
 * Empty or short `<summary>`,`<param name="..">`, `<returns>`, ...